 Lobs are the skinny jeans of the hair world: Women of just about every age, hair texture, and length can get behind the cause.
-If you’re hoping to enliven your hair without saying goodbye to youthful length, talk to your stylist about a shoulder length lob with layers for movement.
+If you’re hoping to enliven your hair without saying goodbye to, talk to your stylist about a shoulder length lob with layers for movement.

 For this cut to work in your daily life, make sure you’ve gotten a seriously in-depth curling wand tutorial from your pro before exiting the salon.
 Come Monday morning, you’ll be grateful for it.

 The Curly Shag